neulab/newlang-tech/speech-synthesis/selecting-prompts.md

 export FESTVOXDIR=/path/build/festvox
 export ESTDIR=/path/build/speech_tools
 ```
-##Run the tools
+## Run the tools

 Follow the steps below to obtain a set of good sentences from your dataset(s).You can have your data in one file or in many files.
-Working files will be created in the current directory so if you were still in the ``datasets-CMU_Wilderness`` directory you need to change to
-your preferred storage location.
+Working files will be created in the current directory so change directories to your preferred storage location.

 *Hint*: If you are using WSL(Ubuntu on Windows) you can access your Windows file system by ``\mnt\c``.

 ### 1. Find word frequencies of all the tokens in the text data
-TEXT0.txt TEXT1.txt are the names of your files.
 ```
 $FESTVOXDIR/src/promptselect/make_nice_prompts find_freq TEXT0.txt TEXT1.txt TEXT2.txt
 ```